MangoTheCat/dbloadss/blog/blogpost.md

 > Do not install R Services on a failover cluster.
 The security mechanism used for isolating R processes is not compatible with a Windows Server failover cluster environment.

 that somewhat limits the ultimate use of this technique in production settings as a failover cluster is a very common configuration.
 Assuming this might get fixed, or perhaps it's not an issue for you, let's see how it works.

+I'm running SQL Server 2017 with Machine Learning Services.
+This installs its own version of R that you can access.
+To do so you have to [enable "the execution of scripts with certain remote language extensions"](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/external-scripts-enabled-server-configuration-option?view=sql-server-2017).
+Then you need to install the dbloadss package somewhere that this version of R can see.
+This can require admin priviledges, or alternatively you can set the `.libPaths()` somewhere in the stored proc.

 The following stored procedure is what we'll add for our flight delays model: